Development plan for partnerships in China, membership in Fairbiotea and

 Manufacturing plants (tea factories) are clearly defined and meet the hygienic requirements of the European food law or, in case they are not met yet, actions are implemented immediately to guarantee these standards.

-There is a TraCert agreement between the producer/exporter, the importer and the third country organic control body CERES, or the producer/exporter is ready to conclude it.
+There is a TraCert agreement between the producer/exporter, the importer and the third country organic control body CERES or their executing partner Nanjing Yingmu Organic Products Control, or the producer/exporter is ready to conclude it.
 The TraCert contract regulates the export controls beyond the usual EU organic certification and the implementation of development measures and ensures a high degree of transparency between the contracting parties.

-There is a sustainability certification for UTZ/Rainforest Alliance or the producer is ready to introduce it immediately.
+There is a sustainability certification for Rainforest Alliance, or the producer is ready to introduce it immediately.

-The producers are companies that, as required by Chinese labour law, issue employment contracts to all short and long-term employees in tea agriculture and factories and pay the legal minimum wage, otherwise they are ready to take the necessary steps to comply.
+The producers are companies that, as required by Chinese labour law, issue employment contracts to all short and long-term employees in tea agriculture and factories and pay the statutory minimum wage, or the company is ready to move there immediately.